 Brass tinkled on the workshop floor.
 Beckton closed the bolt again, but didn't pop up for another shot immediately.
-Flame had caught on the solid wood of the workbench, and the heat haze and smoke made it hard to see.
-Runes on the underside flared to life, trying to extinguish the fire without success.
+Flame had caught on the solid wood of the workbench, and the heat haze and smoke made it hard to see - only compounded by runes on the underside of the worktop that were trying to extinguish the fire.

 Eyes glowing, filled with power that Beckton felt vaguely compelled to step away from, Newkirk let go of his shoulder and spoke words that erased themselves from his memory.
 Their fiery adversary raised both arms to its head as if afflicted with headache, then after a moment turned away and seared the enemy positions with a torrent of flame.
 It moved off back outside, still pouring fire from both arms.

 Newkirk tapped Beckton on the shoulder gently, back to his normal self.
 The teleportation circle glowed faintly around them.

 "Ready to go?"